 When does morning sickness start?
 Well, first off, “morning” sickness is a total misnomer.

-The nausea and/or vomiting associated with this particular pregnancy symptom isn’t exclusive to daybreak; it can strike at any time, morning, noon, or night.
+Nausea and/or vomiting associated with this particular pregnancy symptom isn’t exclusive to daybreak; it can strike at any time, morning, noon, or night.

 Some mamas-to-be view it as a rite of passage.